johnblat/vscode-psx-all-in-one/README.md

 ## What is this?
 I created this git repo to help others get up and running with PSX development.
 It contains everything you need to get started, from the build tools to the PSX emulator itself.
 It also contains VS Code configuration to use the included tools.

 I wanted to create a repo where one could just clone a repository, press `F5` and have code build and running on an emulator.
-Then they might say, "huh..." or at least think, "hmm..." and then think "This ain't so bad to get started."
+Then they might think "This ain't so bad to get started."

 After that, maybe they can check out the code and start tinkering.

-Maybe they'll look at the code, run it through a debugger and find out what every line is doing.

-Maybe they'll check the psx development documentation and learn how to use the hardware.

 Maybe they'll even make a game.